Sick of being SAD in the winter - Could Alpha Lipoic Acid be the missing link?

 Overall brain support will help reduce many of the symptoms of SAD.
 Every day we learn about ‘Super nutrients’ that can promote optimum brain health.
 There are lots to choose from but Alpha Lipoic Acid comes up time and again as a key nutrient and should be top of the list as part of your strategy for dealing with the symptoms of SAD.

-What is ALA & how does it help with SAD?
+What is ALA and how does it help with SAD?

 - ALA is a really powerful antioxidant which counters the effects of highly reactive and harmful chemicals known as free radicals.
 These are capable of inflicting damage on DNA, proteins and the fats within our cell membranes, potentially resulting in memory, concentration and mood problems.